Tia Ray: Achievements

-I Am a Singer performances
+Singer performances

 Singer 2017

-Ray first appeared in the I Am a Singer series as one of eight "Initial singers" for the season.
+Ray first appeared in the Singer series as one of eight "initial singers" for the fifth season.
 After Ray narrowly avoid elimination for the first two shows (on the first week however, she was declared safe due to a contestant's withdrawal from the competition), she was eliminated on the third week.
 Ray later advanced to the semi-finals after reinstating her in the Breakout rounds, and finished in seventh place.

 Singer 2018

 Ray was invited as one of the four guest singers from the 2017 season during the season's biennial concert along with a guest Victor Ma.
 That season was currently the latest season to feature a concert airing after the finals held a week prior.
 The 2018 season also featured runner-up Hua Chenyu, who would also later compete along with Ray and two other singers two years later, and Hua gone on to win the season.